Predjo/blockchain-ts-2.0/README.md

 # Introduction
-This repository implements simple blockchain using [TypeScript](https://www.typescriptlang.org).
-It is inspired by the following [article](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46).
+This repository implements a simple Blockchain using [TypeScript](https://www.typescriptlang.org).
+It is inspired by the following [article](https://hackernoon.com/learn-Blockchains-by-building-one-117428612f46).
 It is initially made for Zagreb JS Meetup.

 # Usage
-Run `npm start -- --port <port-number> --nodes <node-list>` to start the blockchain node.
+Run `npm start -- --port <port-number> --nodes <node-list>` to start the Blockchain node.

 `<node-list>` Is a comma separated string of node IPs.